design1online/codecombat/server/routes/api.md

 #### Params
 * `provider`: String.
 Your OAuth Provider ID.
 * `accessToken`: String.
 Will be passed through your lookup URL to get the user ID.
+Required if no `code`.
+* `code`: String.
+Will be passed through your token URL to get a token.
+Required if no `accessToken`.

 #### Returns
 A redirect to the home page and cookie-setting headers.